Yangcy0126/Yangcy0126.github.io/content/home/workingPapers.md

 The dark side of financial digitalization: Corporate digital finance and speculative financial investments.

 Exploring the production-oriented digital transformation in industrial enterprises.

-Industrial financialization and systemic risk: Analysis based on the risk transmission mechanism among economic sectors.